max01110/Inject3D/README.md

 - Project augmented point cloud on camera frame
 - Check IoU of point cloud object and composite
 - Align composite such that it maximizes IoU
-- (Optional) If final IoU < threshold, reject and restart
+- If final IoU < threshold, reject and restart

+In practice, we find that using an IoU threshold of 0.92 provides a good balance — it yields results that are nearly perfect while avoiding excessive retries.
+Achieving a true 100% IoU is unrealistic given the inherent differences between LiDAR point clouds and image-based renderings, so 0.92 serves as a practical compromise.
+However, feel free to experiment and adapt this as needed.

 **Outputs**